 - The support to succeed in their choice of community through community consultation, treatment, intervention and training.

-Statutory authority for the operation of the Centers for the Intellectually Disabled is found in Chapters 51 and 55 of Wisconsin Statutes.
-Individuals are referred through their county or Managed Care Organization (MCO) human service agencies and courts.
+Statutory authority for the operation of these centers is found in Chapters 51 and 55 of Wisconsin Statutes.
+Individuals are referred through their county or managed care organization (MCO) human service agencies and courts.
 All individuals over 18 are protectively placed under Chapter 55 and have a court appointed guardian.

-Each Center is licensed as an ICF (Intermediate Care Facility) and complies with all Federal Title 19 regulations.
+Each center is licensed as an Intermediate Care Facility and complies with all Federal Title 19 regulations.